Sand Pits for Dogs – Common Mistakes and How to Avoid them

 Whatever depth you think your sand pit needs to be, you should probably double it!
 As you are building a sand pit for a variety of diggers, you need to accommodate the ones who want to get to Australia as well as those who came for a mani-pedi!
 75cm deep is the minimum depth we’d recommend – deep enough for even the most earnest diggers to admit defeat.

 Depth is also important when it comes to deciding what you line your sand pit with.
-You want something that allows the sand to drain but still retains it and prevents the bottom of your sand pit becoming mixed with the soil underneath.
+You want something that allows the sand to drain but still retains it and prevents the bottom of your sand pit from becoming mixed with the soil underneath.
 What you choose depends on how you are constructing your sand pit – is it raised off the ground, laid on the surface or submerged in the ground?

 The important thing to ensure is that whatever you use, it is not going to present a risk to the dog if it catches a claw when digging.

-Tyre Sand Pits
+3) Tyre Sand Pits

 A really popular way of containing sand is by using tyres but they’re not always the best solution.
 Here’s why: